career transitions

 The actual benefits you will receive will not change if you choose to enroll in COBRA, but the costs will be higher.
 If we aren’t using our benefits regularly, it can be easy to forget about what your employer is truly covering.
 Employers tend to cover a majority of the healthcare benefits costs that we do not see on a day to day basis such as subsidizing the premium cost.

 I have seen the impact of this first hand, transitioning from one corporate job to another, while the benefits were not significantly different, one company subsidized premium costs much more than the other, resulting in a noticeable difference in the take-home pay.
 The COBRA costs include your entire premiums, out of pocket expenses, and typically a two percent administration fee on top.
-If this is a necessary route, you will have to move fast because although the coverage will begin once you leave your job due to a ‘qualifying event’ the first payment for the COBRA coverage must be paid by the 45th day you leave your position.
+If this is a necessary route, you will have to move fast because although the coverage will begin once you leave your job due to a ‘qualifying event you have 60 days from your qualifying event to elect COBRA.
+Once you elect, you then have 45 days from that election date to make your first premium payment.
+In practice, this means you could have up to 105 days from your last day of employment to submit that first payment.

 Not all benefits are purely monetary, are you able to work remotely in case of emergency, what educational benefits are available, how will your work-life balance be affected?
 How does your benefits package compare to your spouse’s both in terms of cost and coverage options?